seborama/bevel/README.md

 An angle on Business Event Logger in Golang.

-**bevel** is a simple and extensible module that provides a generalised approach to logging business events in an application.
+**bevel** is a simple and extensible module that provides a generalised approach to logging business events in a larger application.
+Events can be vehicled to any number of writers (file, Kafka topic, etc).

+Examples are supplied to get started in minutes.

 [![Build Status](https://travis-ci.org/seborama/bevel.svg?branch=master)](https://travis-ci.org/seborama/bevel)